slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - parents prevent their kid from dying but as they get older they shouldn't prevent them from living. this is difficult.
 > *"The best thing to spend on your children is time.*
 > *"Children are natural mimics who act like their parents despite every effort to teach them good manners.
 Children seldom misquote you.
 In fact, they usually *repeat word for word what you shouldn't have said.*

-“A parent will always worry about the wrong child.” -- Don Alt

-“The best way of training the young is to train yourself at the same time; not to admonish them, but to be seen never doing that of which you would admonish them.” –Plato
-“The nature of impending fatherhood is that you are doing something that you’re unqualified to do, and then you become qualified while doing it.” –John Green
-“One of the greatest things a father can do for his children is to love their mother.” –Howard W. Hunter “To a father growing old nothing is dearer than a daughter.” –Euripides “Every father should remember one day his son will follow his example, not his advice.” –Charles Kettering “Parenthood remains the single greatest preserve of the amateur.” –Alvin Toffler “My father didn’t tell me how to live.
-He lived and let me watch him do it.” –Clarence Budington Kelland “Children are a poor man’s riches.” –English proverb “It is easier to build strong children than to repair broken men.” –Frederick Douglass “Being a great father is like shaving.
-No matter how good you shaved today, you have to do it again tomorrow.” –Reed Markham “Dads are most ordinary men turned by love into heroes, adventurers, story-tellers, and singers of song.” –Pam Brown “The father who does not teach his son his duties is equally guilty with the son who neglects them.” –Confucius “No man can possibly know what life means, what the world means, what anything means, until he has a child and loves it.” –Lafcadio Hearn
-“I cannot think of any need in children as strong as the need for a father’s protection.” –Sigmund Freud “A father is a man who expects his son to be as good a man as he meant to be.” –Frank A. Clark “A family needs a father to anchor it.” –L. Tom Perry “Words have an awesome impact.
-The impression made by a father’s voice can set in motion an entire trend of life.” –Gordon MacDonald
-“Children need models rather than critics.” –Joseph Joubert “A father is someone you look up to no matter how tall you grow.” –Unknown “When you teach your son, you teach your son’s son.” –The Talmud “Life doesn’t come with an instruction book — that’s why we have fathers.”
-H. Jackson Browne “My father always said there are four things a child needs: plenty of love, nourishing food, regular sleep, and lots of soap and water.
-After that, what he needs most is some intelligent neglect.” –Ivy Baker Priest
-“Fathering is not something perfect men do, but something that perfects the man.” –Frank Pittman “Some day you will know that a father is much happier in his children’s happiness than in his own.
-I cannot explain it to you: it is a feeling in your body that spreads gladness through you.” –Honore de Balzac, Pere Goriot
 -->

 > *"If you want your children to be intelligent, read them fairy tales.
 If you want them to be more intelligent, read them more fairy tales."